 Newcastle Eagles are the most successful team in the history of the British Basketball League.
 The city is represented in hockey by the Newcastle Warriors and the Newcastle Vipers.
 Finally, Newcastle was one of the 11 host cities for the 2015 Rugby World Cup.
 St James’ Park hosted three matches – South Africa v Scotland, New Zealand v Tonga and Samoa v Scotland.

 Newcastle has a buzzing music scene and is widely considered to be one of UK’s best venues.
-It attracts big stars from all over the world and huge crowds, so if you love live music then Newcastle is most certainly a great place to spend your university years.
+It attracts big stars from all over the world, so if you love live music then Newcastle is most certainly a great place to spend your university years.

-There are several different travel methods within Newcastle.
 The city centre is very compact which makes walking a great option.
 Tyne and Wear Metro, Newcastle’s rail system, is very quick and efficient.
-Alternatively, you can jump into the one of the numerous buses and taxis.
+Alternatively, you can jump into the one of the many buses and taxis.

-Newcastle 1 is ideally located 17 minute walk from the city centre, or 9 minutes on the bus.
+Newcastle 1, St James' Point and St James' House are all ideally located within a 17 minute walk from the city centre, or 9 minutes on the bus.
 Furthermore, Newcastle University and Northumbria University are both within walking distance.